-- 1. To receive the Company's audited financial statements for the year ended 31 December 2019, together with the reports of the directors and of the auditors thereon. - 2.
-To re-elect as a director Julian Cazalet. - 3.
-To re-elect as a director Christopher Jones. - 4.
-To re-elect as a director Sir Duncan Nichol. - 5.
-To elect as a director David Moorhouse. - 6.
-To re-appoint Nexia Smith & Williamson as auditors of the Company to hold office until the conclusion of the next annual general meeting at which accounts are laid before the Company and that their remuneration be fixed by the directors.
+- 1. To receive the Company's audited financial statements for the year ended 31 December 2020, together with the reports of the directors and of the auditors thereon.

+- 2. To re-elect as a director Nigel Keen.

+- 3. To re-elect as a director Andy Mears.

+- 4. To re-elect as a director Mark Wippell.

+- 5. To elect as a director Tim Irish.

+- 6. To elect as a director Natalie Wettler.

+- 7. To re-appoint Nexia Smith & Williamson as auditors of the Company to hold office until the conclusion of the next annual general meeting at which accounts are laid before the Company and that their remuneration be fixed by the directors.